Free Printable Bank Deposit Slip Template

 If you realize that you have made a mistake on your deposit slip after submitting it to the teller, you should notify the bank immediately.
 Depending on the nature of the mistake, the bank may be able to correct it or provide guidance on the next steps.
 It is important to review your deposit slip carefully before submitting it to ensure that all information is accurate.

 Some common mistakes that customers may make on deposit slips include writing the wrong account number, entering incorrect deposit amounts, or forgetting to sign the slip.
-These errors can lead to delays in processing the deposit or result in the funds being deposited into the wrong account.
+These errors can delay the deposit process or cause the bank to deposit the funds into the wrong account.

 To avoid these mistakes, customers should double-check their deposit slips before submitting them to the bank teller.